ietf-rats-wg/eat/draft-ietf-mandyam-eat.md

 ## UEID Privacy Considerations {#privacyconsiderations}

-A UEID is usually not privacy preserving.
+A UEID is usually not privacy-preserving.
 Any set of relying parties that receives tokens that happen to be from a single device will be able to know the tokens are all from the same device and be able to track the device.
 Thus, in many usage situations ueid violates